kkarthick12/STA380-Part-II/Q6-Market-Segmentation.md

 **Brief summary of each of these profiles based on their median values:**

-- Cluster 1: Comprised of sports enthusiasts who actively discuss their fandom and share religious beliefs.
+- Cluster 1: Socially engaged users who frequently engage in chatter, share photos, and discuss travel.
-- Cluster 2: Dominated by social interaction, with users sharing photos and travel experiences.
+- Cluster 2: Health-conscious individuals with interests in nutrition and personal fitness.
-- Cluster 3: Represents entertainment lovers with interests in TV, films, and food.
+- Cluster 3: College students and online gamers who engage in online gaming and casual chatter.
-- Cluster 4: Health-focused group that discusses nutrition and personal fitness.
+- Cluster 4: Home chefs and fashion enthusiasts who love cooking and sharing photos.
-- Cluster 5: Politically engaged segment that follows news and political events.
+- Cluster 5: Politically active users with strong opinions on politics and news.
-- Cluster 6: Home chefs and fashion enthusiasts, with a penchant for sharing photos.
+- Cluster 6: Entertainment-focused audience with a love for TV, films, and photos.
-- Cluster 7: College students and online gamers engaging in casual online chatter.
+- Cluster 7: Sports lovers who also engage in religious discussions.